What kind of companies do you invest in?

-- Aside from a “teaser” email that goes to the full network and contains only a high-level description, all other company information lives on our platform – which requires a login and password to access.
-Company information is not downloadable.
+- Aside from a “teaser” e-mail that goes to the full network and contains only a high-level description of the opportunity, all other company information lives on our private platform, which requires a login and password to access.
+Company information is not downloadable from the NextGen platform.

-- Entrepreneurs can choose to bar Venture Partners who fall into certain categories (e.g., work at a potentially competitive company) from seeing any information beyond the teaser email.
+- Founders can choose to bar Venture Partners who may have a conflict of interest from seeing any information beyond the teaser e-mail.

-- Entrepreneurs can choose to limit access to particularly sensitive information
+- Founders can choose to limit access to sensitive information.